nkoster/runfaas/README.md

 ### Deploy a FaaS function

 Make or copy a directory inside the **functions/** directory.
-The *name* of that directory will be *name* of the function, and also the *name* of the API endpoint.
+The *name* of that directory will be *name* of the function, and also part of the *name* for the API endpoint.
 Inside the function *name* directory should live an **index.js** file with a layout like this:

 ```javascript